ZAWAJAN/Acapulco-Sensors/Camera/docs/01_Camera_Calibration_Assembly.md

 	- The Sensor should be calibrated the same way as we did with other sensors for the Cube.
 Refer to [The Cube Guide](../../Cube/README.md).
 5. **Mount on a rotating head:**
 	- You can now mount it on a quick release rotating head or something similar, to be further used during calibration.
-	- In our case, the true pralax point of the fisheye camera was at 1mm forward mark from the center of the Slider.
-So the Camera had to be slided 1mm backwards.
+	- In our case, the true prallax point of the fisheye camera was at 1mm forward mark from the center of the Slider.
+So the Camera had to be slid 1mm backwards.

 ## End Result